frconor-ebook/meditations/_posts/2025-06-23-on-apostolate.md

 Before Jesus did His fishing, He withdrew to pray, and then He chose the apostles (Luke 6:12-16), and He talked to the multitudes (Luke 6:17-49), and so many other things.
 But His prayer came first.

-It\'s a very serious commitment that Our Lord is asking of us: "Go into the whole world" (*cf*.
+It's a very serious commitment that Our Lord is asking of us: "Go into the whole world" (*cf*.
 Matt.
 28:19).
 Preach the gospel to every creature.
 Be a modern apostle in your office, in your club, among your friends.

 See how I can influence, what can I do?
 How can I leave a lasting impression here for the good?
 To raise the spiritual temperature in some way?

-All the time, God will be with us, especially when He sees we\'re trying to walk at all times with a pioneering spirit: beginning again, casting the nets, throwing out the line, making this into a daily habit so that it almost comes naturally to us, becomes the joy of our life, because I see: "This is why I am here, this is what God wants of me.
-It\'s the basic part of my Christian vocation."
+All the time, God will be with us, especially when He sees we're trying to walk at all times with a pioneering spirit: beginning again, casting the nets, throwing out the line, making this into a daily habit so that it almost comes naturally to us, becomes the joy of our life, because I see: "This is why I am here, this is what God wants of me.
+It's the basic part of my Christian vocation."

-We can turn to Our Lady, the Queen of Apostles, who\'s always there with us, guiding us in throwing out the net or casting the line, inspiring us with ideas, helping every effort to be fruitful.
+We can turn to Our Lady, the Queen of Apostles, who's always there with us, guiding us in throwing out the net or casting the line, inspiring us with ideas, helping every effort to be fruitful.

 God said, "My chosen ones do not work in vain" (Isa.
 65:23).
 The seeds that we sow today will yield the abundant fruit tomorrow (*cf*.
 Gal.
 6:7).
 We know that Our Lady will help that fruit to come.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

 *In the name of the Father, and of the Son, and of the Holy Spirit.
-Amen.*\
-\
+Amen.*

 *RK*